ranulfjn/ranulfjn/README.md

 My name is  Ranulf Jonathan Noronha and  I'm a Student, Fullstack developer.
 You can find me on [![LinkedIn][3.2]][3].

-🔭 I’m currently working on a covid tracker app
+🔭 I’m currently working on a covid tracker app.
-🌱 I’m currently learning Photoshop,AngularJs
+🌱 I’m currently learning Photoshop.
-👯 I’m looking to collaborate with other content creators
+👯 I’m looking to collaborate with other content creators.
 🥅 2021 Goals: Contribute more to Open Source projects , learn new programming languages.
 ⚡ Fun fact: I love to play football , listening music ,reading football articles.